 My taller friend, impressed with the blue lighting, replied: “Yeah, pretty sweet!”

 “Do you want it?” the other guy continued.

 “Wouldn’t mind a car like that,” my friend replied.

 “How about this…” the guy stated, as the ignition was turned off and he and his four mates climbed out of the car.
 “You three versus us five, you beat us, and you can have it!”

-Two of them began smacking long cylindrical objects that looked like trolley bars into their hands as they approached us.
+Two of them began smacking extended cylindrical objects that looked like trolley bars into their hands as they approached us.